-Tags: Kenya, East Africa, Kilimanjaro, Kitengela Land Conservation, Community Conservation, Conservation Agriculture, Land-Use Planning, Gerenuk, Grant's Gazelle, Hyrax, Jackal, Ostrich, Pangolin, Porcupine, Ratel, Serval, Thomson's Gazelle, Warthog
+Tags: Kenya, East Africa, Kilimanjaro, Kitengela Land Conservation, Community Conservation, Sustainable Agriculture, Land-Use Planning, Gerenuk, Grant's Gazelle, Hyrax, Jackal, Ostrich, Pangolin, Porcupine, Ratel, Serval, Thomson's Gazelle, Warthog

 For many years, local Maasai communities, their livestock, and wildlife comfortably shared the open grasslands surrounding Nairobi National Park in Kenya.
 But, as competition for land and water increased, more farmers started selling off segments of their land for development.
 As crop farming and fenced-off plots have increased, the once-open landscape near Kenya’s capital has become increasingly fragmented.
 At the same time, population growth in Nairobi has put pressure on the Kaputiei Plains, with more people purchasing land and settling in the area.
 As a result, wildlife populations and the very survival of the park are in jeopardy.